fritzfrancisco/ArapaimaBehaviour/README.md

 # ArapaimaBehaviour
-A collection of code, data and scripts use for analysing the behaviour of one of the world's largest freshwater fish - the Arapaima gigas
+A collection of code, data and scripts used for analysing the behaviour of one of the world's largest freshwater fish - the Arapaima gigas

 ## Utilities
 ```utilities```